8 Legit Ways to Block Ads in the YouTube App 2026 (Android & iOS)

 3. Open YouTube.

-If you find this doesn’t work, we suggest one of the more reliable methods mentioned above.
+If you find this doesn’t work, we suggest one of the more reliable methods, like using an ad blocker or a privacy browser.

 If you want to support your favorite creators but the idea of personalized ads creeps you out, you can turn off the feature and receive ads that aren’t based on your browsing data.
 It’s an easy configuration and a good way to protect your privacy.